VuongLeBinhDuong/NeMo-Agent-Toolkit/docs/source/workflows/function-groups.md

 ### Exposing Functions

-Use the `expose` list on the group configuration to control which functions are added to the global function registry.
-If `expose` is empty, the group is still usable as a group, and you can access its functions programmatically.
-Only exposed functions become globally addressable as functions.
+Use the `include` list to control which functions are added to the global registry.
+If `include` is empty, the group remains usable as a group, but individual functions are not globally addressable.
+If `exclude` is provided, matching functions are filtered out and are not wrapped as tools, but they remain accessible programmatically.

 ### Tool Wrapping

 You can request tools for an entire function group.
-The builder will wrap all accessible functions (honoring `expose`) into the requested tool wrapper for a given agent framework.
+The builder will wrap all accessible functions (honoring `include` and `exclude`) into the requested tool wrapper for a given agent framework.

 ## Using Function Groups